hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

 ### Final Freedom

 * When you are told to blind-play a card from an *Empty Clue*, you must do it immediately - you can't mess around with giving a clue, even if it is a really good clue.
 This is because someone else will assume that they have the same card that you have, and will try to play it.
-* However, as an exception, the final player to take an action in the empty clue chain is not required to play immediately - they can stop to give a clue if they want.
+* However, as an exception, the final player to take an action in the *Empty Clue* chain is not required to play immediately - they can stop to give a clue if they want.
 This is because the empty target is safely locked in and there is no-one after them that will get confused.

 ### Stacked Empty Clues (Through Their Own Hand)

 * With normal Hyphen-ated conventions, you must treat all *Play Clues* as *Delayed Play Clues*.
 For example, if you get clued about four 1's, and then are clued about one 2, then you must play all four of the 1's before playing the 2.
-* With empty clue blind-plays, this does NOT apply.
-You must immediately blind-play the cards indicated from an empty clue (unless you are the final person in the chain).
+* With blind-plays from *Empty Clues*, this does NOT apply.
+You must immediately blind-play the cards indicated from an *Empty Clue* (unless you are the final person in the chain).
-* However, as a special exception, you DO have to treat an empty clue blind-play as a *Delayed Play Clue* if you have one or more cards in your hand that are already known-playable.
+* However, as a special exception, you DO have to treat an *Empty Clue* blind-play as a *Delayed Play Clue* if you have one or more cards in your hand that are already known-playable.
+Even if you can determine that the blind-play from the is unrelated to the clued cards, you **still have to play all of the clued cards first**.
 * For this reason, you can use an *Empty Clue* to get a red 2 to play from the same hand that has a known red 1.
 * For example, in a 3-player game:
   * Alice clues Bob 1's, which touches two 1's.